Physical Hazards

 • Maintain a logbook of rotor use for each rotor, recording the speed and length of time for each use.

-• To avoid catastrophic rotor failure, many types of rotors must be "de-rated" (limited to a maximum rotation speed that is less than the maximum rotation speed specified for the rotor when it is new) after a specified amount of use, and eventually taken out of service and discarded.
+• Be aware that many rotors may be "de-rated."
+To avoid catastrophic rotor failure, many types of rotors must be operated at a reduced speed after being used a certain number of hours and eventually taken out of service and discarded.

-• Use only the types of rotors that are specifically approved for use in a given centrifuge unit.
+• Use only rotors approved for the specific centrifuge model.

-• Whenever centrifuging biohazardous materials, always load and unload the centrifuge rotor in a biosafety cabinet.
+• When centrifuging biohazardous materials, always load and unload the centrifuge rotor in a biosafety cabinet.

 Centrifuge Rotor Care

-• Removing adapters after use and inspect for corrosion.
+• Remove adapters after use and inspect for damage or wear.

-• Storing the rotor upside down, in a warm, dry place to prevent condensation in the tubes.
+• Store rotors upside down in a warm, dry place to minimize condensation.

 • Regular polishing